Every year, cat owners around the world share a very serious dilemma: how to keep the cat out of the Christmas tree.

 - No to edible decorations – Not only are chocolates poisonous to pets, but they also make it hard for them to avoid the tree.
 Leave edibles in the kitchen.

-- Be wary of dangerous decor – Some Christmas decorations seem harmless to a regular household, but can be dangerous (or even fatal) to cats, dogs, and other pets.
+- Be wary of dangerous decor – Some Christmas decorations seem harmless to a regular household but can be dangerous (or even fatal) to cats, dogs, and other pets.
 For example, fake snow (and similar trinkets like snow globes), poinsettias, mistletoe, lilies, cyclamen, holly, amaryllis, and other ornaments can be toxic to cats.
 Candles are never a good idea in homes with kids and pets.

 And if your gift boxes are already under the tree, don’t place your kitty gifts there, mainly if it contains catnip, their favorite treats, and other edibles your cat could smell.

-Real-World Examples How To Keep Your Cat Out Of The Christmas Tree
+Real-World Examples How to Keep Your Cat Out of The Christmas Tree

-Now that you know the do’s and don’ts of Christmas tree decorating with a cat in mind, here are ten fantastic examples cat owners have tried to keep the cat out of Christmas tree:
+Now that you know the do’s and don’ts of Christmas tree decorating with a cat in mind, here are ten fantastic examples cat owners have tried to keep the cat out of Christmas trees:

 2. Cage that tree! – Remove the temptation altogether and put a pen around the entire tree.
-The upside to this is that you can go all out with your Christmas tree decorations without following the tips above.
+The upside is that you can go all out with your Christmas tree decorations without following the tips above.
 The downside, of course, is that there’s a cage blocking the tree.

 3. Buy a Half-tree – Argos invented a 6-feet Christmas tree with the bottom part completely bald.
-Don’t dismiss it just yet – the “tree” actually looks legit and removes the need to shave off a real tree if you plan to go this route.
+Don’t dismiss it just yet – the “tree” looks legit and removes the need to shave off a real tree if you plan to go this route.

 6. Christmas tree stuck in a portal – Probably one of the coolest ideas on how to cat-proof your Christmas tree, this homeowner brought the decor up the ceiling to keep his household fox away from the tree.

-7. Do it up-side-down – It’s going to be challenging to place the gifts “under” this Christmas tree, but it’s a head-turning idea if you’re trying to pet-proof or child-proof your tree.
+7. Do it upside-down – It’s going to be challenging to place the gifts “under” this Christmas tree, but it’s a head-turning idea if you’re trying to pet-proof or child-proof your tree.

 8. Decorate the upper part of your tree – If your cats don’t care for the tree, but go crazy with your ornaments, leave the lower part of the tree undecorated.